Applying to the MBA International program of AUEB

 Yes, applications are reviewed as they are submitted.
-Since there is a “rolling admissions” policy in place, try to submit your application as early as possible.
-This way, you will hear from us earlier concerning the outcome of your application.
+Since there is a “rolling admissions” policy, try to submit your application as early as possible so you may know the outcome of your application sooner.
 Also, if you are interested in receiving financial aid (for the Full Time cohort), you are strongly encouraged to apply early.

 Because the nature of the applicant pool can change from year to year, we do not grant admission deferrals.

-To be considered for admission in the Part time program, candidates must hold a degree from a formally accredited Greek or international University (AEI), or Technological Institute (TEI), and must submit a fully completed application for admission.
+To be considered for admission in the Part time program, candidates must hold a degree from a formally accredited Greek or International University (AEI), or Technological Institute (TEI), and must submit a fully completed application for admission.
 Additional requirements include minimum work experience (at least 5 years), and excellent knowledge of English.
 The average age in the Part time class is approximately 32 years old.
 You can see the Class profile of last year’s cohort here.

 Work experience is a requirement for admission to the program.
-For the Part Time program, candidates should have at least five years of work experience.
+For the Part Time program, candidates should have at least five (5) years of working experience.

-All qualified applicants will go through at least two interviews.
-Interviews are conducted by AUEB faculty members, and, complementarily, by alumni of the program.
+All qualified applicants will go through interview.
+Interviews are conducted mainly by AUEB faculty members and, in some cases, by alumni of the program.
 International candidates, due to distance, may go through telephone interviews, or with interviews only with alumni from their country.
 Interviews are held after the submission of the application, and once it has been confirmed that the candidate fulfills the minimum admission requirements that have been set by the Admissions Committee.

 The admissions decision schedule and deadlines are the same for all applicants (click here to found out the admission deadlines).
 However, in case an applicant has to go through a visa process, we encourage him/her to apply early.

 To be considered for admission, candidates must hold a degree from an accredited College or University.
 Once accepted, international participants should submit before graduation day the “equivalence” of their undergraduate degree from the DOATAP office.